dan-wiki/dan-wiki.github.io/_posts/2026-01-01-deli-style-pickled-beef-tongue.md

 ### Step 1: Prepare the Brine and Cure the Tongue (5–14 Days)
 1. In a large pot, bring water to a boil.
 Add kosher salt, sugar, curing salt, garlic, and spices.
 Stir until fully dissolved.
 2. Let the brine cool completely (refrigerate if needed).
+3. Strain the brine throuhj a sieve.
-3. Place the rinsed tongue in a large non-reactive container or zip-top bag.
+4. Place the rinsed tongue in a large non-reactive container or zip-top bag.
 Pour cooled brine over to submerge.
 Use a weight if necessary.
-4. Refrigerate for 5–14 days, flipping every 2–3 days.
+5. Refrigerate for 5–14 days, flipping every 2–3 days.
 10 days yields classic deli-style flavor.
 Keep submerged and monitor daily.

 ### Step 2: Rinse and Cook the Tongue (2–6 Hours)
 1. Remove tongue from brine and rinse thoroughly.
 Soak in cold water for 15–30 minutes, changing water a few times.